Kotlin/dataframe/docs/StardustDocs/topics/pivot.md

 <dataFrame src="pivotSeparate.html"/>

-By default, any aggregation function will result in `null` value for those matrix cells, where intersection of column and row keys produces an empty data group.
+By default, any aggregation function will result in `null` value for those matrix cells, where intersection of column and row keys produced an empty data group.
-You can specify a default value for any aggregation by `default` infix function.
+You can specify default value for any aggregation by `default` infix function.
 This value will replace all `null` results of aggregation function over non-empty data groups as well.
 To use one default value for all aggregation functions, use `default()` before aggregation.

 <!---FUN pivotDefault-->